Treasures of Indochina - 15 days

 Overnight: Hue | Breakfast, Lunch

-Today visit the mausoleums of the Emperors Tu Duc and Khai Dinh.
-On the way to Danang, stopping for a refreshment at Lang Co beach en-route, one of the World’s most beautiful bays.
+Today visit the mausoleums of Khai Dinh, then on the way to Danang, we'll stopp for a refreshment at Lang Co beach en-route, one of the World’s most beautiful bays.
 In Danang visit the Cham Museum before continuing to the World Cultural Heritage Site of Hoi An before checking in to your hotel.

 This evening enjoy some free time exploring the narrow lanes of the town, lined with century-old buildings and illuminated at night by hundreds of colourful lanterns.